 Master of Arts in Voice Studies: Teaching and Coaching (180 credits); Master of Fine Art in Voice Studies (240 credits).

-These courses are for graduates of appropriate disciplines who wish to follow a career in voice teaching or speech training, and who seek specialised study and practice in voice and speech.
+Voice Studies courses at Central are nationally and internationally renowned, giving a specialised education in the study and practice of the spoken voice.
+These courses are for graduates of appropriate disciplines who wish to follow a career in voice teaching and who seek specialised study and practice in voice and speech.

-Term One (MA and MFA) develops awareness of personal and professional needs and gives a foundation in practical skills, related academic disciplines, vocal pedagogy and research methods for the more applied work that follows.
+Term One develops awareness of personal and professional needs and gives a foundation in practical skills, related academic disciplines, vocal pedagogy and research methods for the more applied work that follows.

-Term Two (MA and MFA) builds on this by relating acquired knowledge and practical experience to the needs of others and seeks to develop growing confidence and abilities.
+Term Two builds on the previous term by relating acquired knowledge and practical experience to the needs of others and seeks to develop growing confidence and abilities.
 Practical experience of teaching, both of groups and of individuals in institutions where voice work is relevant, begins in this term.

-Term Three (MA and MFA) consolidates the work already done, extends the teaching experience in a variety of contexts, and allows for a deepening of thought about voice as a field of study.
+Term Three consolidates the work already done, extends the teaching experience in a variety of contexts, and allows for a deepening of thought about voice as a field of study.
 It includes advice on preparation for a professional career.

-The MFA offers a further embedding of skills and concepts learnt during its second year.
+The MFA offers a further embedding of skills and concepts learnt during the first year.
 In some countries the MFA is more recognised, particularly for those interested in teaching, or researching in a higher education environment.

 During the first three terms of both courses, assessment is through written work, practical projects and teaching practice.

-In the fourth term of the MA, students complete a dissertation or portfolio focusing on their specialist area of enquiry arising from the work of the course.
+In the fourth term of the MA, you complete a dissertation or portfolio focusing on your specialist area of enquiry arising from the work of the course.